leoson-wu/DM2025-Lab1-Announcement/README.md

 The TAs

 ---
-# Now you can start to do the lab ...
+# If everthing is OK, you can start to do the lab ...
 ---

 # Save your Progress by Push